-An essential element of the external review and institutional audit process is the site-visit.
-The duration of the site-visit depends on the specifics of the higher education institution, but it normally lasts two to three days.
-During the site-visit, the review panel conducts a series of interviews with different groups, scrutinises relevant documents and assesses the campus and facilities.
+An essential element of the external review and institutional audit process is the Site visit.
+The duration of the Site visit depends on the specifics of the higher education institution, but it normally lasts two to three days.
+During the Site visit, the Audit Panel conducts a series of interviews with different groups, scrutinises relevant documents and assesses the campus and facilities.